-- (21) Mark Zanoli is affiliated with a registered broker-dealer and may be deemed to be an underwriter.
+- (22) Mark Zanoli is affiliated with a registered broker-dealer and may be deemed to be an underwriter.
 The ordinary shares were acquired by the selling shareholder for investment purposes and not for the purpose of resale or distribution.
-Mr. Levy has not participated in the distribution of the shares on behalf of the issuer. - (22) Erez Levy is affiliated with a registered broker-dealer and may be deemed to be an underwriter.
+Mr. Zanoli has not participated in the distribution of the shares on behalf of the issuer. - (23) Erez Levy is affiliated with a registered broker-dealer and may be deemed to be an underwriter.
 The ordinary shares were acquired by the selling shareholder for investment purposes and not for the purpose of resale or distribution.
-Mr. Levy has not participated in the distribution of the shares on behalf of the issuer.
+Mr. Levy has not participated in the distribution of the shares on behalf of the issuer. - (24) The general partner of Plenus Venture Lending Fund is Plenus Technology Ltd. Aharon Dovrat, Shlomo Dovrat, Oded Exelrod, Edna Peres Lahish, Arie Savir, Moti Weiss and Ruth Simha are members of the investment committee of Plenus Technology Ltd. and may be deemed to share voting or dispositive power over the ordinary shares held by Plenus Venture Lending Fund.
+Each individual disclaims beneficial ownership of any shares held by Plenus Venture Lending Fund except to the extent of his or her pecuniary interest therein.